-One wonders if ‘all present in the hall’ were not judicially urged to ‘stand up to show respect to the National Anthem’ whether there would be objections against playing of the anthem itself.
+One wonders if ‘all present in the hall’ were not judicially urged to ‘stand up to show respect to the National Anthem’ whether there would be objections against playing of the Anthem itself.
 (Turns out: Yes!)

-This is especially important because very few have availed the opportunity to protest the mandated No-Smoking advertisements before a movie screening.
+This is specially important because very few have availed the opportunity to protest the mandated No-Smoking advertisements before a movie screening.
 Those protests, at best, have died down.
-If tomorrow, there were to be rules that compelled performance of the National Anthem, overt or put-on acts of respect not being mandatory, and those rules were challenged still before the Supreme Court on the ground that coerced patriotism has no role at the theatre – a place of ‘undiluted entertainment’ – one would equally have to petition against the No-Smoking advertisements that spoil the experience of the cinema-goer.
+If tomorrow, there were to be Rules that compelled performance of the National Anthem, overt or put-on acts of respect not being mandatory, and those rules were challenged still before Supreme Court on the ground that coerced patriotism has no role at the theatre – a place of ‘undiluted entertainment’ – one would equally have to petition against the No-Smoking advertisements that spoil the experience of the cinema-goer.
 (Courts Beware!)

-In the alternative one can agree that both the anthem and the health advertisements serve as a gentle governmental reminder, not lasting beyond a few minutes, against the several insalubrious and unpatriotic acts & emotions, that Indian cinema is prone to showcase.
+In the alternative one can agree that both the Anthem and the health advertisements serve as a gentle governmental reminder, not lasting beyond a few minutes, against the several insalubrious and unpatriotic acts & emotions, that Indian cinema is prone to showcase.
 One may even opt not to be reminded, by entering the hall late.
 Better still it will be appropriate if at least five-ten minutes are granted before the actual movie screening, for the audience to settle in their seats after they have consciously, physically avoided the features presented earlier.

 It is interesting that Historian Ramachandra Guha has a clear objection against playing of the National Anthem itself: